tkdguy/landing/src/pages/docs/fix-game-zoomed-in.md

 ## How to fix it

+First, try pressing ALT+Enter to see if the game will force fullscreen.
+If not, keep reading.

-This will only change the setting for Plutonium games while keeping your Windows scaling setting intact for every other applications.
+The fix below will only change the setting for Plutonium games while keeping your Windows scaling setting intact for every other applications.

 1. Make sure that the Plutonium launcher and any Plutonium game is closed.